masterivanic/Dev-and-it-ressource/Readme.md

 - [Index-luke](https://use-the-index-luke.com/fr) - SQL optimization for developers
 - [Developer Roadmap](https://roadmap.sh/) - roadmap.sh is a community effort to create roadmaps, guides and other educational content to help guide the developers in picking up the path and guide their learnings.
 - [PEP](https://peps.python.org/) - Python guide style
+- [Pypyjs](https://pypyjs.org/) - PyPy.js is an experiment in building a fast and compliant python environment for the web.
 - [GooglePy](https://google.github.io/styleguide/pyguide.html) - Google Python Style Guide
 - [Pylint](https://pylint.readthedocs.io/en/stable/tutorial.html) - A static python code analyzer.
 It checks for errors, enforces a coding standard, looks for code smells, and can make suggestions about how the code could be refactored.
 - [Scapy](https://scapy.net/) - It is a Python-based interactive packet manipulation program & library.